 Underpayments by insurance providers can go unnoticed for long periods of time due to the high amount of payer contracts practices must keep track of.

 Conceivably, each payer contract you have might pay a different amount for the same procedure.
-That’s why it’s imperative to revenue cycle management that you review contracts at least twice a year and confirm each payer is abiding their terms.
+That’s why it’s imperative to revenue cycle management that you review contracts at least twice a year and confirm each payer is abiding by their terms.
 Pay close attention to the most popular payers.

 Also, keep track of your payer contracts using a contract matrix that lists all of the renewal dates for your current contracts.
 Many contracts renew automatically, meaning your rates stay locked in.
 By keeping track of when your contracts expire, you’ll be able to negotiate new terms that are more profitable for your practice.